Skip to content

 enabled: false

 Note: Multi-Tenancy is still in active development, and is released as a preview feature.
-For now, you will have to delete the generated secret named <release name>-synapse-tenant and restart the shards to disable the configured homeserver tenant when doing so.
+For now, you will have to delete the generated secret named <release name>-synapse-tenant to disable the configured homeserver tenant when doing so.

 Advanced